Just what exactly is considered fast internet?

 What Internet Speed Do You Need?

-For the gamer on a fixed connection, the minimum internet requirement to play mainstream games is a 30 Mbps download speed with a 1 Mbps upload.
+For the gamer on a fixed connection, the minimum internet speed requirement to play mainstream games in HD is a 25 to 30 Mbps download speed with at least 1 Mbps upload.
 If you are interested in streaming your gameplay you can read our full article on Twitch internet requirements.

 Internet Requirements for a Multiple Person Connection